code-423n4/2022-05-backd/README.md

 where $b_L$ denotes the LP's deposited amount and $S_p$ denotes the total amount deposited in a pool.
 Backd governance tokens received by an LP can be withdrawn immediately.
 To receive Backd governance tokens, LPs need to stake their LP tokens received from depositing to a Backd pool.
-They can therefore be used as top up collateral for registered positions and to earn Backd governance tokens simultaneously.
+They can therefore be used for registered positions and to earn Backd governance tokens simultaneously.

 LP rewards are mainly managed by `LpGauge`.